Dim Stars “Dim Stars”

 That album made good on all the promises of its cover photo — and then some.
 Odd angles.
 Riffs torn apart.
 Squeals and yelps.
 Fifties beatnik hipster vibes that I could barely place, much less explain.
 And, of course, lots of sex.
 Within a year, while Tom Verlaine and Television ascended to mythic, impossibly cool status in my mind, Richard Hell was the exact right amount of cool.

-Months of devouring “Blank Generation,” I found “Destiny Street,” and then — before the internet as we know it — I embarked on a search for anything else I could find attributed to Richard Hell (nee.
+Months after devouring “Blank Generation,” I found “Destiny Street,” and then — before the internet as we know it — I embarked on a search for anything else I could find attributed to Richard Hell (nee.
 Meyers).
 The hunt began on the west end of Bleecker Street with many long stops to scour the hundred or so square feet of Subterranean Records on Cornelia Street (where I found several relevant posters and bootlegs) and then continued east towards the shops on St. Mark’s Place, where I found a copy of “Wanna Go Out,” Hell’s book of poetry written alongside Tom Verlaine under the pseudonym “Theresa Stern,” as well as a tiny, curious book called “Artifact: Notebooks from Hell 1974–1980.
 No. 37.”
 By the time I approached Second Avenue, I knew that Richard Hell was close by.

 Not that I ever saw him.
 But I knew.
 I knew that, in spite of the romantic wanderlust of his youth and the many places he’d traveled as a performer and writer, that he’d settled into the East Village decades earlier and not left.
 I knew that my Punk Rock hero was not so far away.
 And that was enough for me.
 I gave up the search by the end of 1990, believing that the best treasures remain buried and that the search is almost always better than the discovery.
 And I was perfectly fine with that.
 Better to keep him as my little secret, away from the prying eyes of my increasingly Pixies and Replacements-curious friends.